mittwald/cli/README.md

       --sort=<value>        property to sort by (prepend '-' for descending)

 DESCRIPTION
-  List Cronjobs belonging to a Project.
+  List cron jobs belonging to a project.

 ALIASES
   $ mw project cronjob list